robinssq/api-docs/docs/tagbasics.rst

 ==========================

-The Narrativ platform collects data on Publisher and Advertiser websites to allow the system to make intelligent decisions to optimize SmartLink auctions.
-By analyzing what content a reader has viewed and interacted with, and taking their purchase history into account, we can better match those readers with advertisers that they will be interested in.
+The Narrativ platform collects data on Publisher and Advertiser websites to allow the system to make intelligent decisions that optimize SmartLink auctions.
+By analyzing content that readers are viewing and clicking, and taking their purchase history into account, Narrativ ensures that consumers are matched with merchants who carry the products they want.